 babies’ reaction to mother tongue would help detect this disorder

 When parents speak to their infants, they speak with a high, singsong voice.
 This universal language, called “parentais” or “mamanais”, is used to capture a baby’s attention.
 Several studies have shown that it stimulates children’s attention and learning, helping them to develop their skills. language skills and their emotional reactivity.
-According to a recent study, published in the journal JAMA Network Open“mommy” could be used to identify autism spectrum disorders years before symptoms appear.
+According to a recent study, published in the journal JAMA Network Open“mommy” might be used to identify autism spectrum disorders years before symptoms appear.

 Eye tracking test: 653 babies watched two one-minute videos